-4. Provide the patient (or family as needed) with written information on the medications the patient should be taking at the end of the episode of care (for example, name, dose, route, frequency, purpose).

-Note: When the only additional medications prescribed are for a short duration, the medication information the practice provides may include only those medications.
+4. Provide the patient (or family as needed) with written information on the medications the patient should be taking when he or she is discharged from the hospital or at the end of an outpatient encounter (for example, name, dose, route, frequency, purpose).
+Note: When the only additional medications prescribed are for a short duration, the medication information the hospital provides may include only those medications.
 For more information about communications to other providers of care when the patient is discharged or transferred, refer to Standard PC.04.02.01.

-5. Explain the importance of managing medication information to the patient at the end of the encounter.
+5. Explain the importance of managing medication information to the patient when he or she is discharged from the hospital or at the end of an outpatient encounter.
 Note: Examples include instructing the patient to give a list to his or her primary care physician; to update the information when medications are discontinued, doses are changed, or new medications (including over-the-counter products) are added; and to carry medication information at all times in the event of emergency situations.
-(For information on patient education on medications, refer to Standards PC.02.03.01 and PC.04.01.05.)
+(For information on patient education on medications, refer to Standards MM.06.01.03, PC.02.03.01, and PC.04.01.05.)